LinuxTechnician/fprmck/README.md

 Introduction
 ============

-fpmrck is a opem-source tool for permissions monitoring.
+fpmrck is a open-source tool for permissions monitoring.

 By this program you can check if permissions had changes during runtime of this program.